basisproject/paper/src/part2/05-costs.md

 #### Distinction between tracked processes and bloc processes

-It's worth noting that the processes [blocs use when producing][bloc-costs] are determined by the bloc and are independent of the concept of *tracked processes* described above.
+It's worth noting that the [processes blocs use when producing][bloc-processes] are determined by the bloc and are independent of the concept of *tracked processes* described above.

 For instance, a bloc might have the process `build chair` it uses when producing chairs, but `build chair` does not need to be a network-wide tracked process in order for that bloc to use it.
 In other words, blocs are free to track internal processes in any way they deem fit, *however* cost resource transformations (crude oil -> gasoline, jet fuel, etc) can *only* happen through network-tracked processes.